rkgofiitk/academic-issues.github.io/Topics/ethics_in_eductation.md

 - Dignity in relation to others
 - Respect for the law

 are essential, together with an expensive retribution mechanism.
 Reforms in watchdog (ombudsman-based accountability system) mechanisms are extremely important.
+First of all we need a careful selction process of people who may be ombudsman.
+The section process should be transparent where only persons with integrity are elligible for selection.
+Still there may be disputes.
+For example, parliament and assembly members are elected.
+There are many checks and balances to ensure free and fair election.
+However, we know that about 40% of these lawmakers have criminal records.
+Law is inadequate and there are several loophole possibly Even courts of the country been ineffective to check

 I am unsure about the mechanism for checking the trend of cheating by students.
 Many students who need not cheat cannot resist the